harmehar-kaur/harmehar-kaur.github.io/_posts/2024-12-23-ForensicSurfaces.md

 ---
-title:
+title: "Detecting Incidents on Linux Disks: Key Forensic Surfaces"
-date:
+date: 2024-12-23
-categories:
+categories: [DFIR]
-tags:
+tags: [Linux Forensics, Disk Analysis, Incident Response, Filesystem Forensics, DFIR]
-author:
+author: Harmehar Kaur
 image:
-  path:
+  path: /assets/forensics.jpg
-  alt:
+  alt: Linux Filesystem Forensics
 ---

-2	DETECTING INCIDENTS ON LINUX DISK: KEY FORENSIC SURFACES 2.1	OVERVIEW
-	Linux disk surfaces refer to filesystem areas where attackers might leave traces of their activities.
-Analyzing these surfaces is critical for forensic investigations and understanding the scope of a security incident.
-This guide explores common areas and methods to detect malicious activities on Linux filesystems.
-________________________________________
-2.2	KEY DISK SURFACES AND THEIR FORENSIC SIGNIFICANCE 2.2.1	CONFIGURATION FILES
-	Attackers may modify sensitive configuration files to create backdoors or elevate privileges.
-These files are essential for forensic analysis: o	/etc/passwd
-	Stores user account details (excluding passwords).
-	Key fields: username, user ID (UID), group ID (GID), home directory, and shell. o	/etc/shadow
-	Contains hashed passwords.
-	Restricted access; often targeted in brute-force or privilege escalation attempts. o	/etc/group
-	Defines groups and their associated users.
-	Review for unauthorized group memberships or the creation of new groups. o	/etc/sudoers
-	Configures sudo permissions.
-	Look for modifications that grant attackers elevated privileges.
-2.2.2	Investigating Installed Packages
-	Attackers may install malicious packages to execute harmful scripts or maintain persistence.
-Forensic analysts should focus on: o	Listing Installed Packages
-	Command: dpkg -l
-	Examine the list for suspicious or unknown packages. o	Examining dpkg.log
-	Log file: /var/log/dpkg.log
-	Look for unusual installation activities and timestamps.
-	Example command: grep " install " /var/log/dpkg.log
-2.2.3	Malicious Scripts in Package Installations
-	Some malicious packages include scripts executed automatically upon installation: o	Package Metadata
-	Stored in the DEBIAN/control file within the package directory.
-	Review metadata for unusual descriptions or maintainers. o	Post-Installation Scripts
-	Malicious scripts often reside in DEBIAN/postinst.
-	Check permissions and execution history of such scripts. o	File Permissions
-	Verify permissions to ensure only trusted users can modify or execute these scripts.
-	Command: chmod to modify permissions.
-2.2.4	Key Directories
-	Attackers may place malicious files in critical directories: o	System Services
-	Path: /etc/systemd/system/
-	Look for unauthorized services that execute malicious processes at startup. o	Cron Jobs
-	Path: /var/spool/cron/
-	Review cron jobs for scheduled execution of malicious scripts. o	Temporary Files
-	Path: /tmp/
-	Temporary files may host malicious executables or scripts.
+When an incident hits a Linux system, a deep dive into the disk can reveal a treasure trove of forensic evidence.
+These are the spots where attackers often leave traces—whether deliberately or inadvertently.
+In this post, we’ll break down key disk surfaces on a Linux machine that should be on your radar during forensic investigations.

+---

+### Overview

+Linux disk surfaces refer to filesystem areas where traces of malicious activity may linger.
+From tampered config files to suspicious scripts hidden deep in system folders, each of these surfaces tells part of the story.
+Whether you’re investigating a breach or auditing for security posture, these are essential spots to examine.

+---

+### Key Disk Surfaces and Their Forensic Significance

+#### Configuration Files

+Attackers often tweak configuration files to create persistence, escalate privileges, or just avoid detection.
+These files should be reviewed closely:

+- `/etc/passwd`
+  - Stores user account details (excluding passwords).
+  - Key fields include: username, UID, GID, home directory, shell.

+- `/etc/shadow`
+  - Contains hashed user passwords.
+  - Restricted access makes it a target for brute-force and privilege escalation attacks.

+- `/etc/group`
+  - Maps users to groups.
+  - Check for unauthorized group memberships or the creation of suspicious groups.

+- `/etc/sudoers`
+  - Governs sudo access.
+  - Look for edits that provide attackers elevated privileges.

+---

+#### Investigating Installed Packages

+If an attacker installs a malicious package, it often comes with scripts or executables designed to execute automatically.

+- **List Installed Packages**
+  - Command: `dpkg -l`
+  - Scan the list for suspicious or out-of-place entries.

+- **Check dpkg Logs**
+  - Log file location: `/var/log/dpkg.log`
+  - Use `grep " install " /var/log/dpkg.log` to filter recent installations for anything unusual.

+---

+#### Malicious Scripts in Package Installations

+A package may appear legitimate but include scripts that run on install, often found within the package structure itself.

+- **Package Metadata**
+  - Location: `DEBIAN/control` (inside the package)
+  - Check for odd descriptions, suspicious authors, or vague versioning.

+- **Post-Installation Scripts**
+  - Location: `DEBIAN/postinst`
+  - These scripts execute automatically—inspect them for unexpected logic or actions.

+- **File Permissions**
+  - Malicious actors might loosen file permissions to ease execution.
+  - Use `chmod` to check and correct access rights.

+---

+#### Key Directories

+Certain directories are often abused by attackers for persistence or to hide scripts and tools.

+- **System Services**
+  - Path: `/etc/systemd/system/`
+  - Look for services that don’t belong or launch processes not tied to the system’s core functions.

+- **Cron Jobs**
+  - Path: `/var/spool/cron/`
+  - Cron jobs can silently execute malicious scripts at scheduled intervals.

+- **Temporary Files**
+  - Path: `/tmp/`
+  - Temporary folders are easy to write to—often used to stage files or launch payloads.

+---

+Linux forensics isn’t just about logs and memory—it’s also about digging into the disk.
+These areas serve as the forensic equivalent of a crime scene, helping you reconstruct what happened, how, and hopefully, by whom.
+Always trust, but verify—especially when it comes to what’s hiding deep in your filesystems.